 For Departments Receiving Federal Funds

 Catalog of Federal Domestic Assistance (CFDA) numbers starting with 99 are no longer allowed.
 Per the Uniform Guidance, it is the department’s responsibility to determine the appropriate CFDA for reporting.
 When no CFDA number is assigned, all federal awards from the same federal agency made for the same purpose should be combined and considered one program.
-To determine the CFDA number, contact the awarding federal agency, or visit the CFDA website at www.cfda.gov.
+To determine the CFDA number, contact the awarding federal agency, or visit the Assistance Listings (CFDA) website at https://beta.sam.gov/ .
 If are unable to determine the CFDA number, notify OSAE's Single Audit team at OSAESingleAudit@dof.ca.gov .

 - Certification of Non-Federal Award Receipt Form